BeelineJS/BeelineJS/README.md

 - MyLayout.scss
 ```

-### Great stucture
-The stucture is flexible and well formated.
-- build: run before the app is built.
-- app: contains the core and the first load
-- components: factory generated components.
-- layouts: factory generated layouts.
-- style: style generated from layouts and components into a single file.

 ## data load
 All pages and page refresh are loaded via the `OnLoad` function.
 A load action can contain one or all the following: